 Don’t call it a comeback–Bridgeport’s been here for years.
 We are excited to share stories of old Chicago on a new route.
 After the closure of Schaller’s Pump (RIP) we had to rethink our tour of Chicago’s oldest neighborhood, Bridgeport.
 We are excited to re-release this popular bus tour.

-This tour includes three drinks at historic bars paired with food that help tell the tumultuous story of this blue-collar neighborhood and Chicago itself.
+This South Side tour includes three drinks at historic bars paired with food that help tell the tumultuous story of this blue-collar neighborhood and Chicago itself.
 From Upton Sinclair to Da Mayors Daley (to only name a couple), Bridgeport is chock full of characters.
 Historic bars, new cuisines to the neighborhood like bao, and old favorites like the dreaded mother-in-law sandwich, make this a complete, authentic experience for locals and visitors alike.

 Pilsen is at the heart of some of the most interesting conversations happening in Chicago.
 For decades Pilsen has been a working-class neighborhood, first as a Czech enclave before developing into the heart of the Mexican community in Chicago.
 Now it exemplifies the contentious process of gentrification that is changing our cityscapes.
 Guests on this tour consider these changes while viewing politically-charged community murals juxtaposed with trendy street art, and contemplating the irony of “gourmet” tacos, which were once considered working-man’s fuel.